MzjHarley/Machine-Learning/Linear regression with one variable.md

 ------------------------------------------------------------------------------------------------------
 # Gradient Descent For Linear Regression
 ## Gradient descent and linear regression combined
-Combining the squared error function& ~ h(x)$ with the gradient descent method and the squared cost function $J(Θ)$, we get the first machine learning algorithm, that isLinear Regression.
+Combining the squared error function$ ~ h(x)$ with the gradient descent method and the squared cost function $J(Θ)$, we get the first machine learning algorithm, that is Linear Regression.
 **gradient descent algorithm:**
 $repeat ~ until ~ convergence \lbrace$
 $θ_j:=θ_j-\alpha\frac{\partial}{\partial{θ_j}}J(θ)$